FredKSchott/pika-pack-builders/README.md

-# @pika/pack - Build Plugins
+# @pika/pack plugins

 This repo contains the official build plugins for @pika/pack.

-- **Write your own!** @pika/pack can load local builders by relative path directly from your repo.
+- **Write your own plugin!** @pika/pack can load local builders by relative path directly from your repo.
+Check out an existing builder for ideas and then feel free to use one as a starter template for your own.
-- **Publish & Share your own!** These official builders are just the start.
-Create a PR to add your community plugin to this list.
+- **Publish & Share your plugin!** These official builders are just the start.
+Create a PR to add your community plugin to this list!

 ## Official Plugins